Achilles Tendon Injury

 What is an Achilles tendon injury?

-The Achilles tendon is a very strong tendon in the back of the calf that attaches to the heel bone.
+The Achilles tendon is a strong tendon in the back of the calf that attaches to the heel bone.
 It is a vital tendon during motion as it helps push the foot up and forward in relation to the ground.
-Achilles tendon injuries can be very limiting and can result in immobility.
-Achilles tendon injuries can vary from athletic injuries that result in a catastrophic (complete) tendon tear/rupture, or can be simply irritated from overuse (Achilles tendinosis.)
+Achilles tendon injuries can limit a patient’s movement or even completely restrict movement.
+Achilles tendon injuries can vary from athletic injuries that result in a catastrophic (complete) tendon tear/rupture, to simple irritation from overuse (Achilles tendinosis.)

-Pain to the Achilles is typically located to the back of the heel, at the insertion point of the tendon on the heel.
-Pain can range from burning to a stiff, throbbing pain.
-Some patients describe an acute rupture of the Achilles as “feeling a pop” subsequent to activity such as basketball, football, tennis, soccer and other sports.
+Achilles pain is typically located in the back of the heel, at the insertion point of the tendon into the heel.
+Pain can range from burning to stiffness and throbbing pain.
+Some patients describe an acute rupture of the Achilles as “feeling a pop” during activity such as basketball, football, tennis, soccer and other sports.

 What is Achilles tendonitis vs. an Achilles tendon rupture?

 Achilles tendon ruptures are full thickness tears along the fibers of the Achilles tendon.
-They are frequently seen in men between ages 30-50, and are often caused by sporting activity (frequently seen in a “Weekend Warrior”).
+They are frequently seen in men between ages 30-50, and are often caused by sports activities (frequently seen in a “weekend warrior”).
 Surgical intervention is often necessary for these individuals to repair the tendon and bring motion back to the ankle.